 Marty,

-with students going back and forth by bike.
+Of course the bike counts are higher at the Maryland/Sherbrook street bridges: You have St. Mary's Academy and Balmoral Hall school (as well as another Westgate Mennonite Collegiate on East Gate) with students going back and forth by bike.
 So yes, a bike path there actually makes sense - though not necessarily at the cost of losing one lane of traffic on either bridge or road.

+Kill off one sidewalk or some grassy boulevard space so that the kids don't get hit by traffic.
 As to a bike count at Maryland/Sherbrook being comparable to a bike count at Sherbrook and Ellice: Horse hockey.
 That's like comparing bike traffic on the Chief Peguis Bridge (fairly low) to bike traffic at Main and the entrance to Kildonan Park. (very high).